How do professional ceramic coatings compare to retail ceramic coatings?

 How professional and retail coatings are built differently

-Professional coatings are built around high-solids chemistry that needs controlled application and curing.
+Professional coatings are built around chemistry that needs controlled application and curing.
 They are closer to a thin, hard varnish than a wipe-on polish.

 - Higher solids content – more of what cures on the panel, less carrier solvent.
 This is why they form a tougher, longer lasting sacrificial layer.